quant-dot-ai/quant-dot-ai/README.md

 ## Hi there 👋

+I'm Pritesh!

+- 🔭 I'm a Data Scientist / Product Analyst
+- 🎓 I recently graduated from McCombs School of Business @ UT Austin with an MS in Business Analytics.
+- 📺 I have worked with Disney+ in streaming tech!
+- 📈 I learned and first applied my Analytics at India's biggest finTech startup PhonePe!
+- 👨🏻‍💻 I'm really good at Querying huge and complex data using SQL (Hive, Hadoop, snowflake all the good stuff).
+- 👨🏻‍🎨 I can create and apply models that can predict or describe various business probelms.
+- ⚡️ Fun Fact: My German Shephard's name is Pluto! 🐶

 ![Mantra](https://github.com/quant-dot-ai/quant-dot-ai/blob/9005c3c9d3e70bed112ac61fe0518de6dc0f0b55/Data%20Beats%20Intuiton%20(3).png)

-I'm Pritesh!
-I'm a data professional with a passion for building amazing products that have a net positive impact on the world!
-I've worked with startups and Fortune 100 companies.
-I have a Masters in Analytics and am a certified pro at:

-- Querying data using SQL (Hive, Hadoop, snowflake and all the good stuff).
-- Creating models that can predict or describe. 📈📊
-- Generate reports and perform ad-hoc data analysis using SQL.
-- Developing dashboards on Tableau, Power BI and Qlik.
-- Data analysis and reporting using Google Sheets and Excel.
-- Communicate to tech and non-tech audiences with insights and ideas! 💡

 <!--
 **quant-dot-ai/quant-dot-ai** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.